Renlong-WANG/Renlong-WANG.github.io/_pages/about.md

 (*Corresponding author)

-1. A Robust Relative Efficiency Evaluation Method Considering Uncertainty in Decision-Makers’ Preferences (in Chinese)<br>
+1. Revisiting the Ordinal Priority Approach as a Centralized DEA-Based Preference Voting Model<br>
-  - Xiong Liu, **Renlong Wang**, and Xueyan Shao * <br>
+  - **Renlong Wang**<br>
-  - **Chinese Journal of Management Science (中国管理科学)** (Under Third-Round Review)

 1. A Policy-Driven Energy Poverty Analysis Tool Based on the Satisfac-Based DEA-OPA Model: Evidence from Chinese Provinces<br>
   - **Renlong Wang**<br>
   - **Socio-Economic Planning Sciences** (Under First-Round Review)

-1. Assessing Port Logistics Data Governance Capacity through a Governance Mechanism Perspective: a Collaboration-Based Meta-Network Modeling Approach<br>
+1. Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Robust Multi-Attribute Decision-Making<br>
-  - Shutian Chui, **Renlong Wang** *, and Endong Wang * <br>
+  - **Renlong Wang** <br>
-  - **Engineering Management Journal** (Under First-Round Review)
+  - **Information Sciences** (Under First-Round Review)
+    - Oral presentation at 2024 Student Academic Forum of the University of Chinese Academy of Sciences (Excellent Paper Award)

 # 🏆 Honors and Awards
 1. National Scholarship for Postgraduates (Master), 2025.11
 1. Excellent Prize for the President Scholarship of Chinese Academy of Sciences, 2025.04
-1. Excellent Paper Award  at the 2024 Student Academic Forum of the University of Chinese Academy of Sciences, 2024.12
-1. Best Paper First Prize of 2024 International Symposium on Emergency Management, 2024.11
 1. National Scholarship for Postgraduates (Master), 2024.11
-1. Excellent Paper Award of 2024 POMS Summer School in China, 2024.08
 1. Merit Student of the University of Chinese Academy of Sciences, 2024.07
-1. Best Paper Third Prize of 2023 International Symposium on Emergency Management, 2023.11
-1. Excellent Paper Award of 2023 POMS Summer School in China, 2023.08
 1. Distinguished Graduates in Civil Engineering from Jiangsu Universities and Colleges, 2023.06
 1. Outstanding Winner Prize of American Undergraduate Mathematical Contest in Modeling, 2022.05<br>
   - Highest award for the undergraduate mathematical contest in modeling in America (Top 0.16% among 27,205 teams)